gose/elastic-data-lake/README.md

 data source you want to collect already has the necessary assets provided.
-Some popular data sources (e.g., common log files) or public data sources (e.g., wikipedia) have already been built and you may wish to level them as-is or as a starting point.
+Some popular data sources (e.g., common log files) or public data sources (e.g., wikipedia) have already been built and you may wish to leverage them as-is or as a starting point.

 The assets provided for a given data source cover these steps: